-Astavakrasana ( Eight Angle Pose) is an advanced practice forming part of the advanced arm balance sequences, and core strengthening sequences.
-Practice mainly to build strength and flexibility, at a higher level it helps in maintaining stability and balance, and also helps the practitioner to come out of his physical and mental limitations.
+Eight Angle Pose or Astavakrasana in Sanskrit, is an advanced practice forming part of the advanced arm balance sequences, and core strengthening sequences.
+The practice mainly to build strength and flexibility, at a higher level it helps in maintaining stability and balance, and also helps the practitioner to come out of his physical and mental limitations.

 Benefits and Contraindications